Moon

 Orbit and spin

 Tips: To get to the EPIC resources you will need a password from your school librarian first.
-Or you can chat with one of our AnyQuestions librarians between 1 and 6 pm Monday to Friday and they will help you online.
+Or you can chat with one of our AnyQuestions librarians and they will help you online.
 Some EPIC databases may also be available through your public library.

 This site is run by the National Earth Science Teachers association in the USA.
 It has lots of information about the sun, the earth, space and the solar system.

-Moon and Tides
+Moon and tides

 Britannica School is a good EPIC resource for this kind of information.
 It is reliable and is put together especially for New Zealand school students and helps to answer questions about the Moon and tides.

-• Enter 'tides' into the search area.
+Enter the keyword 'tides' into the search area.

 Tips: To get to the EPIC resources you will need a password from your school librarian first.
-Or you can chat with one of our AnyQuestions librarians between 1 and 6 pm Monday to Friday and they will help you online.
+Or you can chat with one of our AnyQuestions librarians and they will help you online.
 Some EPIC databases may also be available through your public library.

 Eclipses

-A lunar eclipse happens when the Earth is between the Sun and The Moon.
+A lunar eclipse happens when the Earth is between the Sun and the Moon.
 The Moon seems to disappear and then reappear as it passes through the Earth's shadow.

 Exploration